 It is tricky to make a salmon patty that holds together without some sort of binder, however, so I do use a little bit of torn-up bread and one egg white — just enough to keep the patties moist and together.
 These still have a good feel to them, though.

-My salmon patties have a Scandinavian feel to them, with a bit of sour cream and dill.
+My salmon patty recipe has a Scandinavian feel to it, with a bit of sour cream and dill.
 Salmon + sour cream + dill = a perfect combination to my mind.
 The little bit of sour cream in the patty helps keep it moister; dried out salmon patties are a sad thing, but all too common.

 I also go bunless, serve the patties with a zippy summer salad and top everything with a little homemade salmon caviar.
 It’s as close to spa food as I get: Light, relatively low in fat, clean.

 Incidentally, if you want to buy some of the finest salmon in the world, salmon that I had a hand in catching, you can order it online from Taku River Reds, the fishing cooperative out of Juneau, Alaska I work for in the summertime.
 If you order whole fish (they’re all cleaned on the boat, many by me!), it’s cheaper — and you get that awesome spoon meat!

 - 2 pieces of bread, crust removed and torn to bits

 - 1 teaspoon white pepper

 - 1 teaspoon salt

 - 1 fennel bulb, sliced thin

 - 1/2 red onion, sliced thin